siddhantwadhwa/cmu_418_project/README.md

 ## Goals and Deliverables ##
 ### Plan to Achieve ###
+- In our demo, our primary aim is to display live the speedups we achieved by appyling the principles of parallel algorithm design that we learnt in this course.
+- We aim to do this by juxtaposing live demos of the sequential and parallel versions of the Computer Vision pipelines we're building and plotting speedup graphs for a direct quantitative comparison.

 ### Hope to Achieve ###
+- In the case that we're not running behind on schedule, we've allocated April 23rd to April 30th to extend some of the CV pipelines to work with 3D point clouds from the Kinect 2.0 sensor.
+- Basically, extending our pipelines from 2D to 3D

 ## Platform Choice ##
 We have chosen to write our library in C++:
 - for the low-level system control it offers
 - to utilize compatible GPU and multi-core libraries and modules such as OpenMP, CUDA, SSE and AVX instructions
 - due to its high speed and lower overheads

+For our depth camera (required for the *Hope to achieve* goals), we chose the Kinect 2.0 from Microsoft due to its quality of  documentation and large open-source community support, in addition to the quality of senosr output.

 ## Schedule ##